craftcms/element-api/README.md

 Possible values are:

-- `false` _(default)_ – results are never cached
+- `true` _(default)_ – results are cached for the duration specified by the `cacheDuration` Craft config setting, or until a relevant element is saved or deleted.
-- `true` – results are cached for the duration specified by the `cacheDuration` Craft config setting
+- `false` – results are never cached.
-- an integer – results are cached for the given number of seconds
+- an integer – results are cached for the given number of seconds.
-- a [interval spec](http://www.php.net/manual/en/dateinterval.construct.php) string – results are cached for the duration specified
+- a [interval spec](http://www.php.net/manual/en/dateinterval.construct.php) string – results are cached for the duration specified.

 Note that the `onBeforeSendData` event does not get triggered when the cache is warm.